wozuihighwa/Change/Android/ReadMe.md

-This File will store the Android App code.
+This Folder store the Android App codes.